Ice stock sport: Distance Competition

 The shooter stands on a stand in the middle of the semicircle when firing the shot.
 He has space to run out up to the 7 meter line, which is not a matter of course due to the momentum and the kinetic energy acting on the athlete.

 All players use the same stick body and sole, but are allowed to use their own sticks.
 A team score can also be created by summing up the results of several players.

 From the spectator's point of view, this discipline has the advantage that even a layperson can judge whether an attempt was successful or not.

 Ice surface

 During the winter season, icestock sport uses a sheet of ice with areas marked off for play.
 The winter version uses either natural outdoor ice or an indoor ice rink with specific dimensions, lines, and markings for icestock.

-IOC Recognition
+International Federation Icestocksport

+The international governing body for the sport is the International Federation Icestocksport.